matovolador/rufoPHP/README.md

 # rufoPHP v0.9.0
 Small PHP Framework to act as a quick web project startup.
 This software is released under the MIT license.
-If you like this software, consider making a donation to this Bitcoin address: 1NWetH6goP78i3YT7V9f36kvwzNc2JNzNs

 FEATURES:
 1) routing